QwertyRyo/GHPC_Ammo_UI_Extended/README.md

 ***Installation***
 This mod requires MelonLoader Version 0.6.1.

-To install, extract the "Ammo_UI_Extended.dll" file from releases and put it into the /mods folder.
+To install, download the "Ammo_UI_Extended.dll" file from releases and put it into the /mods folder.

 ***Acknowledgements***
 Programming: Qwertyryo